istanbul-sdss/istanbul-sdss/README.md

 ## Third-party distribution (for developers)

-To produce a clean ZIP to send to a supervisor/reviewer:
+To produce a clean ZIP

 ```bash
 python build_release.py --verify